Opendoor Competitors: The Best Companies for Competing Offers

 Pros

-• Access up to 90% of home equity for a new home purchase before selling
+• Access your home equity for a new home purchase before selling

 • List on the open market with a backup cash offer